rdtapac/sales-lead-ralph-tapac-sample/README.md

 Access http://<MACHINE_IP>:3000/ or http://localhost:3000/
 Please use icognito mode.
 Still resolving issue of the normal browser appends a trailing slash on the API endpoints which triggers error 400 during GET requests

-## Why I chose to design the app this way (Architecture)

-I considered microservices and single page application because it's more efficient in handling data in terms of backend and front-end.
-An idea setup is that there are number of microservices which shares the data load while the using the react.js just adjusts the changed html element

-Python's strength is speed on processing backend requests and it's syntax is easier to understand.

 ## Things left to do (due to limited time):

 - Still resolving error 400 when clicking accept or decline button (React to Python Backend - Flask)